adepojualamu/Fraud-Detection-Random-Forest-Logistic-Regression/README.md

 2. Install Kaggle API: `pip install kaggle`
 3. Run: `kaggle datasets download -d mlg-ulb/creditcardfraud`
 4. Place `creditcard.csv` in this `data/` folder.
+5.
+## ⚠️ Disclaimer
+This project is for educational purposes only.
+Do not use it for real-world financial transactions without proper validation.